Algebraic games - Playing with groups and rings: The game in general

-Intuitively, 1. declares the play rule, 2. asserts the existence of a winning move for $\N$-positions, and 3. denies it for $\P$-positions.
+Intuitively, 1.\ declares the play rule, 2.\ asserts the existence of a winning move for $\N$-positions, and 3.\ denies it for $\P$-positions.
 The ending condition easily implies:

-\begin{prop} Under either play rule, the set of $\P$- and $\N$-positions are characterized by the above three properties. \end{prop}
+\begin{prop} Under either play rule, the sets of $\P$- and $\N$-positions are characterized by the three properties above. \end{prop}

-\begin{ex} Consider the game \textsc{Nim} with just two piles: We have two piles of counters.
-A move consists in reducing the number of counters in one of the piles.
-Under the normal play rule, $(x,y)$ is a $\P$-position iff $x=y$, i.e. it is a "square".
-In fact, 1. the terminal position $(0,0)$ is a square, 2. every non-square can be moved to some square, and 3. squares cannot move to squares.
-Under the mis\`{e}re play rule, the $\P$-positions are \textit{almost} the same: $(0,0),(1,1)$ are mis\`{e}re $\N$ and $(1,0),(0,1)$ are mis\`{e}re $\P$, but the rest is as before.
-For more interesting and classical examples, we refer the reader to \cite{Fe}.
-We have mentioned this example since the game on abelian groups will be quite similar. \end{ex}
+\begin{ex} Consider the game Nim with just two piles: We have two piles of counters.
+A move reduces the number of counters in exactly one of the piles.
+Under the normal play rule, $(x,y)$ is a $\P$-position if and only if $x=y$, i.e.\ $(x,y)$ is a ``square''.
+In fact, 1.\ the terminal position $(0,0)$ is a square, 2.\ every non-square can be moved to some square, and 3.\ squares cannot move to squares.
+Under the mis\`{e}re play rule, the $\P$-positions are \textit{almost} the same: $(0,0)$ and $(1,1)$ are mis\`{e}re $\N$, and $(1,0)$ and $(0,1)$ are mis\`{e}re $\P$, but the rest is as before.
+We have mentioned this example since the game of abelian groups will be similar, although much more complicated. \end{ex}

+\begin{rem} If $\alpha$ is any ordinal number, then $\ast \alpha$ denotes the Nim game with one pile of size $\alpha$.
+By definition its options are the Nim games $\ast \beta$ with $\beta<\alpha$.
+The Sprague-Grundy Theorem states that every combinatorial game $G$ under the normal play rule is equivalent to a Nim game $\ast \alpha(G)$ for some unique ordinal number $\alpha(G)$, called the \emph{nimber} of $G$.
+This is an ordinal number which may be defined recursively by